ashleyliman-star/Medscape-Replit-Projects/replit.md

 ## Changelog

-Changelog:
+- June 25, 2025: Archived versions A, B, and D (C2) - code preserved in comments for future use
+- June 25, 2025: Version C1 (E) is now the only active version with optimized mobile ad placements
-- June 23, 2025.
-Initial setup
+- June 23, 2025: Initial setup

 ## User Preferences